beviu/m2-internship/report.typ

 I ran my `detailed-page-fault` benchmark inside a virtual machine on my computer with a _Intel Core i5-1335U_ processor and Linux 6.14, and got the following
 results:

+TODO: explain that physical page alloc is not included (zero page on read)

 #align(
   center,